Skip to content

 “Asset management is crucial to address the needs of the green transition.”

 Ring leads a team of 40 experts.
-Half specializes in process automation in all kinds of production branches with various control systems on the shop floor.
+One half specializes in process automation in all kinds of production branches with various control systems on the shop floor.
 The other half focuses on factory information technology, controlling and correlating the data information flow from the shop floor to the ERP System level by various solutions such as EMS or Manufacturing Executions Systems (MES).
 The experts help several leading German customers develop tailored asset and energy management solutions.

 Predictive maintenance can help avoid environmental penalties